 A Stress Management Center offers services to all the university community by previous appointment.
 This center specialized in teaching techniques such as music therapy, visualization and direct relaxation.
-The psychologist coordinate this center service.
+The psychologist coordinates this service.
 The Center is a practice center for psychology students from the Social Science Department.